ronnieholm/Bugfree.NemLogIn/README.md

 file must be uploaded to the (NemLog-in administration portal)[https://administration.nemlog-in.dk].
-Everyone with an employee NemID can be granted access to modifying the configuration of a NemLogin application within the portal by a company administrator.
+Everyone with an employee NemID can be granted access to modifying the configuration of a NemLog-in application within the portal by a company administrator.

   1. Inside the EntityDescriptor element, update the entityID attribute to match a new environment.
 While the string looks like